Mistress and Maid: Description

 Mistress and Maid was painted during 1666–1667.
-The painting shows an elegant mistress and her maid as they look over a love letter that the mistress just received.
+The painting shows an elegant mistress and her maid as they look over a letter that the mistress just received.
 There is a strong use of yellow in the woman's elegant fur-lined overcoat, and blue in the silk tablecloth and the maid's apron.
 The focus of the painting is the two women as they are sitting at a desk, doing an everyday activity.
 Vermeer was known for his domestic scenes containing women.
 The light in the painting comes from the left, and falls on the mistress' face.
 The mistress has a pensive gaze, with her lips parted slightly and her fingertips lifted to her chin in a questioning manner.
 The lighted parts of the yellow overcoat are formed with sweeping brushstrokes of lead-tin-yellow and the shadows are created with definition.
 Vermeer uses a dark background, as he does in other paintings such as Portrait of a Young Woman and Girl with a Pearl Earring.
 Pearls were an important status symbol of the period and that was reflected in the mistress' fancy attire and her abundance of pearls.

 Letters are a prevalent theme in Vermeer's paintings from the 1660s.
 Earlier works, such as Woman in Blue Reading a Letter (c.
 1663–4), depict a woman by herself with a letter, but in this painting the added maid is a new element.
 The gestures and expressions of the two women suggest anxiety over the letter and its potential contents.
 The painting is well preserved.